-10.11.7 Returning from Debug Mode to Normal Mode to Current Program
+10.11.7 Going from Debug to Normal Mode in a Current Program

 In this case, the user has finished examining the current state of the machine, changed some of the registers, and wishes to return and continue execution of its program from the point where it stopped.
 Therefore, the user must restore the pipeline of the machine end enable normal instruction execution.
 The sequence of actions is: